hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 than the pending round need to be buffered before reaching the event creator.

-Buffer: To ensure that the birth round of the child created is never less than the birth round of the parent, Only events that have a birthRound less than or equal to the event creator's current round are let through.
+Buffer: To ensure that the birth round of the child created is never less than the birth round of the parent, only events that have a `birthRound` less than or equal to the pending consensus round, as known by the event crator, are let through.

 ### Remove Node